poornigga/fake_mlru/README.md

 *to do list:

+    0. update to -k-list style.
-    0. if all-nodes was hot, how to eliminate one, which one?
+    1. if all-nodes was hot, how to eliminate one, which one?
-    1. mthread support.
+    2. mthread support.
-    2. update-node-data. write-back.
+    3. update-node-data. write-back.